 In his 1856 journal, the great American philosopher and naturalist Henry David Thoreau wrote, "I love the winter, with its imprisonment and its cold, for it compels the prisoner to try new fields ...View Article

 You are using an outdated browser.
 Please upgrade your browser to improve your experience.

 Here at Lifetime Health and Wellness, we offer dry needling, which is also known as Intramuscular Stimulation (IMS).
 This treatment is a minimally invasive way of treating muscle pain and stiffness without pain medications.
 Here are a few of the common questions we receive from our clients.

-IMS or dry needling in Broomfield and Westminster involve inserting filiform needles into specific trigger points.
-Filiform needles are sterile, extremely thin and flexible.
-They are used in both IMS and acupuncture.
-Though, the IMS needles may be slightly thicker than traditional acupuncture needles.
+IMS or dry needling involves inserting filiform needles into specific trigger points.
+Filiform needles are sterile, extremely thin, and flexible.
+They are used in both IMS and acupuncture, though the IMS needles may be slightly thicker than traditional acupuncture needles.
 In fact, IMS is similar to acupuncture, except the needles are only inserted into muscle knots and trigger points.
 In contrast, acupuncture involves inserting the needles along meridians.